 For more information or access to aid in the mobilization and equipping of our gifted church leaders to advance in excellence as evangelists and/or pastors, help or contact us directly (see the bottom of this page).
 For more information on the depth and breadth of the training, our website offers for native disciples, see Our Training below or contact us directly (see the bottom of this page).

 The resources channeled here by TEFC Missions Communication serves as a worldwide training extension of the training ministries of and within TEFC.
-Our website has the same purpose as a seminary — to advance the Kingdom of the Lord Jesus Christ by providing a basic training program in graduate-level theological education that will aid the mobilization and equipping of gifted church leaders.
+Our website has the same purpose as a seminary — to advance the Kingdom of the Lord Jesus Christ by providing a basic training program in theological education that will aid the equipping and mobilization of gifted church leaders.
 Our training program — like a modular-format Master of Divinity program — provides sufficient, bi-vocational, biblical, theological, expositional, and practical training for the Great Commission.
 Our unique structure of a bi-vocational, distance-learning program, combining both online and in-person training, will prove to be fundamentally efficient.

 During our program, all curriculum content will be based on God’s inerrant Word, exhibiting scriptural absolutes within the careful analysis of various systems of theological thought, developed through the exegetical process, and employing the historical-grammatical hermeneutical method.
 The student(s) is expected, under meaningful accountability to their leaders and us, to reflect a life of increasing conformity to Christian leader/elder character qualities, a scriptural and coherent theology, a biblical and, at times, confrontational worldview, a biblical philosophy of ministry, and the development of ministry skills (e.g., leadership, communication, people, and administrative) for effective evangelism and pastor-teaching.